1933 Cincinnati Reds (NFL) season: Season recap

 Jack Miley of the New York Daily News was frankly not impressed with the cut of the Redlegs' jib, characterizing the visiting squad as "eleven portly and puffing old fellows from Cincinnati, whose bright college years were deeply dimmed by the mists of time," who "handle themselves as helplessly on the gridiron as do their townsmen, the [cellar-dwelling] Cincinnati Reds on the diamond."
 They presented "soft picking, indeed" for the Dodgers, Miley declared.

 But things managed to get worse.
 On November 5, the Reds seem to have been host to one of the smallest crowds in NFL history, when under a steady rain fewer than 500 partisans assembled at Redland Field to watch another shutout loss, this time 6–0 to an only-slightly-less-hapless expansion team, the Philadelphia Eagles.
 Coming on the heels of a previous loss-in-the-rain before just 900 fans in the Cardinals game, one feels sorry for the entire franchise for the dismal local news coverage the game generated.
 The reporter of the Cincinnati Enquirer wrote: "The game, played in a constant drizzle, was devoid of any outstanding plays, and, on most occasions, the slow underfooting nullified the teams' progress to such extent that they [punted] on second or third down."

-The loss to the Eagles capped a first phase of the season in which the Reds went 0–5–1 and were outscored by their opponents 74 to 3.
+The loss to the Eagles capped a first phase of the season in which the Reds went 0–5–1, and were outscored by their opponents 74 to 3.

 Fortunes changed for the club on November 12, with Cincinnati visiting the Chicago Cardinals at Wrigley Field.
 On the third play from scrimmage, Cincinnati back Lew Pope popped off a 46-yard touchdown run, and despite a 0-for-2 passing day the Reds would hold on to win, 12–9.
 They would finish the season winning three games out of four, posting victories over the Portsmouth Spartans — a franchise soon to be sold and moved to Detroit — and a rematch with the Brooklyn Dodgers.

-The final game against Brooklyn actually provided the greatest gridiron thrill of the season for suffering Reds fans, when 5'6" halfback Gilbert "Frenchy" LeFebvre ran back a punt 98 yards for one of the three touchdowns Cincinnati would score in the 1933 season.
-The "portly and puffing old fellows" had delivered their revenge upon the Dodgers at home, 10 to 0, and there was much rejoicing.
+The final game against Brooklyn was a highpoint of the season for Reds fans, when 5'6" halfback Gilbert "Frenchy" LeFebvre ran back a punt 98 yards for one of the three touchdowns Cincinnati would score in the 1933 season.
+The Reds beat the Dodgers at home, 10 to 0.